fntechgit/virtualevent-poc/src/pages/custom-pages/word-cloud.md

 ---
 templateKey: custom-page
-title: Word Cloud
+title: Company Values Exercise
 userRequirement: NONE
 ---
-Company Values Exercise: Word Cloud Submission
+#### Word Cloud Submission Instructions:

 To help us generate our company values, please enter any words you can think of that describe our company, our culture, our values.
 The prompt is **Osso VR is \_\_\_\_.**